Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

   return (
 ```

 **BE CAREFUL!!!
-Typicode** works in a free heroku that falls asleep every X time :).
+Typicode** since we are hitting a free rest api it maybe down or asleep, maybe you will have to give some tries :).

-Let's try other APIs.
+You can try as with other apis as well (you will need to take a look at the documention, some of them return slightly different

-This will impact to the code, we have to make a change and check what these api return, we will do this as an exercise.
+response structures).

 https://rickandmortyapi.com/